Skip to content

 Contract API

-Each Canvas application is defined as a contract, but we support several different contract syntaxes:
+Each Canvas application is defined as a contract.
+We support two contract syntaxes:

 ts